6 Reasons Why Narcissists Never Apologize - They Hate Saying Sorry

 6) They have every intention of repeating their behavior

-How do you make a narcissist say sorry? - Be firm and patient
+How do you make a narcissist feel sorry for their actions? - Be firm and patient

 Narcissists tend to be impulsive with their reactions and certainly don’t like being pressured into doing things.
 Plus, they certainly don’t like the idea of being threatened either, so if you want an apology from one, you must bide your time.
 Here, there’s no use in trying to back them into a corner because they’ll simply lash out at the idea of them losing control over the situation.
 In any case, letting them know exactly what you feel and expect is important, however, your efforts definitely need to be measured.